Sasha Strunin: Film

+Modeling and acting

 Before beginning her music career, Strunin was a model.
 She was signed to Elite Model Management and had modeled in cities such as Paris and Tokyo.

 In 2008, Strunin was a contestant on the celebrity edition of Big Brother Poland 5.
 She voluntarily left the house on day 30 due to her obligations as a singer which prevented her from remaining in the house, placing fifth overall.

-In 2010, Strunin had a recurring role on Polish soap opera Pierwsza miłość, as Kalina Świętochowska.
-She also acted in the film Koniec świata, as Oliwia.
-That year, she also voiced a character in the Polish-language version of the video game TV Superstars, for PlayStation 3.
-In 2011, Strunin became the face of clothing brand GAVEL's autumn-winter line for 2011/2012.
-Outside of music, Strunin also creates visual arts.
+In 2010, Strunin had a recurring role on the Polish soap opera Pierwsza miłość, as Kalina Świętochowska.
+She also acted in the film Koniec świata, as Oliwia, and voiced a character in the Polish-language version of the PlayStation 3 video game TV Superstars.
+In 2011/12, she was the face of clothing brand GAVEL's autumn-winter line.

 Personal life

-On 18 April 2015, she became engaged to music producer Marek Piotr Szumski while in Rome.
+On 18 April 2015, Strunin became engaged to music producer Marek Piotr Szumski while in Rome.